Off Center Fed (OCF) Dipole Antennas

 The picture on the right above shows an OCF Dipole with the feedpoint positioned at the same feedpint of the classical WINDOM antenna, fed with 50 Ohm coax through a 4:1 or 6:1 balun at a point 1/3 of the distance from one end.

 Note: It is not imperative to feed the OCF antenna at the point shown.
-It is sometimes advantageous to choose a different point to feed it.
+Indeed, it is usually advantageous to choose a different position to feed it.
 Changing the location of the feedpoint will SIGNIFICANTLY change the characteristics of this antenna.
+In addition, a 4:1 balun is almost always a better choice than a 6:1 balun.

 A dipole is basically a mono-band antenna.
 It is sometimes used on its 3rd harmonic (i.e., a 40m dipole may also be used on 15m), but if it is fed with coax, it should not be used on its even harmonic frequencies.
-That's because the impedance of the dipole on its even harmonics is too high (typically >2K Ohms) and feedline losses are excessively high.
+That's because the impedance of the dipole on its even harmonics is too high (typically >2K Ohms) and feedline losses and losses in the balun are excessively high.

 By moving the feedpoint away from the center of the dipole,